 While secure, this approach puts some extra obligations on the server.
 Session state has to be persisted and looked up with each HTTP request.
 Unless you are running everything in a single process on a single server, this means writing the session state away to a data-store or shared memory.
 The scalability implications of this approach need to be thought through carefully.

 If you want to send data back to the client-side and be sure it hasn’t been tampered with when it returns, you need to digitally sign the data.
-Many web frameworks allow you to encode session state, and accompany it with a digital signature which much be sent back with the data.
+Many web frameworks allow you to encode session state, and accompany it with a digital signature which must be sent back with the data.
 Upon receipt of the returned data, the digital signature is recalculated.
 Any modifications will result in a different signature, indicating the data has been tampered with, and must be discarded.

 This approach guarantees the integrity of the data, but does not make it opaque to the client.
 So it may not be appropriate if you are storing data about a user you don’t want them to be able to see – like credit scores or other types of ratings!